 The other creature that I saw enjoying peanuts was a squirrel, as evidenced in the following pictures;

-and, as you can see, sparrows were pleased to nibble on what others left behind.
+and, as you can see, house sparrows were pleased to nibble on what others left behind.
 However, sparrows also ventured out on to the frozen ground as seen below.

 And like the sparrows, mourning doves spent most of their time on a paved surface,